Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 The not very high cost of a foam block foundation makes this building material even more popular.
 Moreover, it is quite lightweight compared to other materials.

-The foundation tape for the barn
+Strip foundation for a barn

 This type of base is used on any soil and for any buildings.